OPM/IFEM/README.md

     `sudo apt-get install libcereal-dev`

+    Note: it is only available for Ubuntu 16.04 and later.

 9. **[optional]** Install the VTF writer.
    This is proprietary software that cannot be shared openly.
    Send email to Trond.Kvamsdal@sintef.no and ask for them.